asifhaider/asifhaider/README.md

 -->
 This is **Md.
 Asif Haider**, from **Bangladesh University of Engineering and Technology**.
 I am a **Sophomore Year Computer Science and Engineering Undergraduate Student**, **Web Developer** and **Content Writer**.
 I am also interested in **Artificial Intelligence**, specially **Deep Learning**.
 Check out my repositories and project details!

-- 🔭 Actively working on a couple of research projects involving **Artificial Intelligence**, keep an eye for those!
+- 🔭 Actively working on a couple of research projects involving **Deep Learning, Natural Language Processing, Biomedical and Transportation Engineering**
-- 🌱 Currently learning Web **(React, Laravel)** Frameworks and Desktop GUI **(JavaFX)** Library
+- 🌱 Currently learning Web **(React, Laravel, Spring)** Frameworks and Desktop GUI **(JavaFX)** Library
 - 🤔 Looking for help with **Blockchain Technology** and **Linux Ecosystem**
-- 👯 Open for collaboration on any CS research project and Open Source development project
+- 👯 Open for collaboration on any CS Research project and Open Source Development project

 <!--
 - 💬 Ask me about ...